Jiachen-Mao/UWG_Matlab/README.md

 * Layer Thickness - The UWG uses explicit time-step and thus having a wall or roof layer such as membrane that is too thin, or a layer will high thermal conductivity (e.g. metal decking) will result in fatal error.
 These layers should be incorporated into a single layer that is representative of the overall optical property, thermal conductivity and thermal capacitance.

 ### Contact
-Leslie Keith Norford <lnorford@mit.edu>
+Leslie K. Norford   <lnorford@mit.edu>

 ### History
+* Sep, 2018 - UWG Matlab version tested in Abu Dhabi, based on Jiachen Mao's SM thesis (2018).
-* June, 2016 - UWG updated to version 4.1, based on Joseph Yang's master's thesis (2016).
+* June, 2016 - UWG updated to version 4.1, based on Joseph Yang's SM thesis (2016).
 Changes include addition of three input file format (XML, Matlab, Excel), and update of the internal algorithm.
-* Oct, 2015 - Github Repository created by Joseph Yang with latest version of UWG, based on Aiko Akano's master's thesis.
+* Oct, 2015 - Github Repository created by Joseph Yang with latest version of UWG, based on Aiko Akano's SM thesis.